afrazchelsea/github-search-react/README.md

 # github-search-react
-GitHub Search App made in React using the GitHub API
+GitHub Search App made in React using the GitHub API (Under work)